exposit/pythia-oracle/HELP.md

 Displays between 1 and 10 character sheets (depending on config setting).

-If the sheet has a "Name" or "NN" tagged field, that field will be used for the title of the sheet, with "NN" having precedence.
+If the sheet has a Nick", "NN", or "Name" tagged field, that field will be used for the title of the sheet.

 "Random Major" defaults to looking at all "Name" tagged fields across all character sheets and returning one.